inspr/core-legacy/doc/schemas_and_types.md

 # Schemas and Types

-A Channel Type defines the type for the channel.
-It is important for a channel to have a type, as this is how the types of messages that are passed through it are defined.
-In this way, it is possible to build a well-defined communication structure between dApps, handling the messages efficiently and convert them both in the sender and in the receiver.
-It is also mandatory since every Inspr channel must be typed.
+A Channel Type defines the type of the information that can go through a Channel.
+It is mandatory for a Channel to have a type, since it allows communication between dApps to be well defined.
+In this way, messages can be handled easily, and converted to both the sender and the receiver.
 A Channel Type basically has two attributes:

 * `meta`, in which metadata is defined for the Channel Type, such as its name and annotations.
 For more information about the meta field, take a look [here]()
 * `schema`, in which a type is properly declared.